 The App State Global Symposium

-Appalachian State University is hosting the eleventh annual Global Symposium, held each fall during the nationwide International Education Week.
-The Global Symposium sessions will take place in-person in the Plemmons Student Union in 2023 with a virtual option if preferred.
+Appalachian State University is hosting the twelfth annual Global Symposium, held each fall during the nationwide International Education Week.
+The Global Symposium sessions will take place in-person in the Plemmons Student Union in 2024 with a virtual option if preferred.
 Presentation proposals about all forms of global research or activities engaged in by App State students, faculty, and staff are welcome.

 Faculty, staff, and students are invited to submit a proposal for presentation at the Appalachian State University Global Symposium to share with the campus community what they are doing globally.
 The proposal should be a one-page (minimum) overview, or summary, of your proposed presentation.
 It should provide both the main idea you want to convey and an outline of your main points.
 Most presentations will be limited to 20 minutes, with an option for a 50 minute presentation if needed.
 Please carefully consider the focus of your presentation.